 In that variation of phacoemulsification surgery, pieces of vitreous gel aren’t removed from your eye during removal—although some may be left behind for comfort reasons—so you’ll need another procedure later on if you want full clarity without double vision.

-That can be done by inserting stitches beneath your retina at the time of initial surgery; they’re cut when needed so that doctors can access them later on, if necessary, without having to re-open any parts of your eye again!
+That can be done by inserting stitches beneath your retina at the time of initial surgery; they’re cut when needed so that doctors can access them later on, if necessary, without having to re-open any parts of your eye!

 What Are the Benefits of an ICL Implant?